BeniBarra/PokemonAPI/README.md

 # PokemonAPI

-*This project was created as a tutorial and template to teach my brother back end web app development and general coding practices, as well as to reenforce my own understanding*
+*This project was created as a tutorial and template to teach my brother back end web app development and general coding practices, as well as to reinforce my own understanding*

 ## Approach